 H1: “Your heading tag SEO guide” (This explains what the purpose of this article is going to be.
 It’s for SEO and not a guide for click baits or conversion.)

-H2: “Why is heading tag important” or “why is it important” (It’s important to add value and provide why in order to help convince your readers, unless your focus intent is for an advanced audience, in which case you can reference case studies of how Google’s algorithm has changed and what they need to do now.)
+H2: “Why are heading tags important” or “Why is it important” (It’s important to add value and provide why in order to help convince your readers unless your focus intent is for an advanced audience, in which case you can reference case studies of how Google’s algorithm has changed and what they need to do now.)

-H3: “What experts have to say about heading tags” or “experts take on heading tags” or “what experts have to say”
+H3: “What experts have to say ” or “Experts take on heading tags” or “What experts have to say”.

 H2: “Heading tags best practices guidelines” (Reference why and how having a checklist or guide can help you avoid any SEO errors.)

-H3: “Thing to do”, “great heading examples”, “good example”, “Things to avoid” or “bad heading tags example” (Whether you add keywords or not, the structure must provide clear intent.)
+H3: “How to create perfect header tags”, “Great heading examples”, “Things to avoid when creating header tags” or “Examples of bad heading tags” (Whether you add keywords or not, the structure must provide clear intent.)